louissobel/Drapache/README.markdown

 ----------
 A python server that uses the dropbox API to serve files that are hosted on dropbox.
 It will not be particularly useful to a developer who is comfortable with git, heroku, ftp, or another method of hosting a website.
-It will be useful, however, to people who are not proficient with these tools.
-It is extremely simple because whatever is in the Drapache folder in the users dropbox /Apps folder will be immediately available on the internet.
+It will be useful, however, to people who don't know how to use these tools.
+It's very simple - whatever is in the Drapache folder in the users dropbox /Apps folder will be immediately available on the internet.
 Get it set up at [get.drapache.com](http://get.drapache.com)